-Florian Freier's photographic works and concepts are exploring social, cultural and political topics by working at the intersection of photography, digitalization and communication.
+Florian Freier's selected works and concepts are exploring social, cultural and political topics by working at the intersection of photography, digitalization and communication.

 Freier graduated from Munich Academy of Arts while working as a freelance webdesigner, photographer and google search engine optimizer.
 His works have been exhibited at international group shows, including works by Richard Prince, Marcel Duchamp, Hans-Peter Feldmann, Elaine Sturtevant and others.

 Freier's documentary Profile Page has been published as a print on demand foto book and free e-book under a cc license and has been added to the library of the printed web and the collection of artist books of the Museum of Modern Art New York.

 Also recognized for his google earth based travels in the series The Eye of God, Freier's works have been cited in international blogs and magazines, including Monopol-Magazin, Fastcompany, Süddeutsche Zeitung, WIRED, VICE creatorsproject, ilikethisart.net and frieze-magazine.